Political positions of George W. Bush: Axis of evil

-In his 2002 State of the Union Address, Bush declared the nations of North Korea, Iran, and Iraq, as well as "their terrorist allies", part of the axis of evil for their alleged support of terrorism.
+In his 2002 State of the Union Address, Bush declared the nations of North Korea, Iran, and Iraq, as well as "their terrorist allies", were part of the axis of evil for their alleged support of terrorism.

 Homeland security

-After the attacks on the World Trade Center on September 11, 2001, President Bush founded the Cabinet Department of Homeland Security.
+After the attacks on the World Trade Center on September 11, 2001, President Bush founded the Department of Homeland Security.
 He initially opposed it, arguing that the department placed an unnecessary bureaucratic burden on the U.S. government.
 Bush changed his mind in June 2002, approving of the proposal; however, its creation was delayed due to disagreements in Congress over labor protection and the role of trade unions in the department.
 The department was created on November 25, following the passage of the Homeland Security Act.

 Civil liberties

 Anti-terrorism and domestic surveillance

-Bush is a supporter of anti-terrorist surveillance and information-gathering methods.
-In 2001, he signed into law the Patriot Act, a piece of anti-terrorism regulation that remained in place until its expiration in March of 2020.
+In office, Bush was a supporter of anti-terrorist surveillance and information-gathering methods.
+In 2001, he signed the Patriot Act into law, a piece of anti-terrorism regulation that remained in place until its expiration in March 2020.